 But there are certain things you’ll need to avoid during exercise, for instance, anything that could cause you to trip or fall

 - First up, don’t push yourself too hard that you’re out of breath.
-Remember, the idea is doing moderately intense exercise but regularly.
+Remember, the idea is to do moderately intense exercise but regularly.

 - And stick to 2.5 to 5 hours of moderate-intensity exercise per week.